Bridging the Digital Divide When Students Learn From Home

 In addition, a number of more locally focused programs have sprung up, like Project L.I.F.T. in Charlotte, North Carolina or Plugged In in East Palo Alto, California.
 These programs are focused on increasing connectivity and access to technology both inside and outside of the classroom.

-Raising funding is never easy, but for better or worse, funding seems to be the core issue driving the digital divide.
+Many schools are applying for grants and donations from local philanthropists, in addition to federal funding for low-income schools.
+Although raising funding is never easy, for better or worse, it seems to be the core issue driving the digital divide.

 Understand Educators’ Version of the Digital Divide

 Interestingly, teachers in lower-income schools face a digital divide of their own that can have ripple effects on the quality of students’ education.
 These educators often report they do not have adequate skills or training to integrate technology into their lessons.